iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.5/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 2 reviews"/>
 </p>

+> Seems to stop working without notice.
+I have to manually update the app when it does, but I'm never sure when it stops working so the tracking isn't reliable.<br> :date: __2021-01-03 12:17:25__

+> Great idea, IF all Provences utilize them.
+But they don't so it's broken.<br> :date: __2021-01-02 18:32:43__

+> Why is this not available in Alberta yet?
+It's almost 2021<br> :date: __2021-01-01 06:14:25__

+> The "enable covid alert" button doesn't switch it on for me.
+It showed the animation, but no response.
+Dysfunctional.
+Good attempt though.<br> :date: __2020-12-31 19:04:00__

+> Get the Canada health covid app to only learn Alberta is ineligible for it.
+That does not make sense to me<br> :date: __2020-12-31 04:39:34__

+> While I support the concept of the app, the recent update that creates push notifications when the app is just checking for exposures is extremely irritating.
+The first time this happened I flew into a panic, only to realize the app just pushes these notifications when it's checking.
+I've quickly gone from getting worried when seeing the notifications, to just ignoring the app entirely, defeating much of the app's purpose.
+I've uninstalled, but will gladly reinstall if this update is reversed.<br> :date: __2020-12-30 07:29:36__

 > I am an avid supporter of the app concept.
 However I got a notification that I had been exposed to a positive case.
 Without any indication of when/where exposure happened, one does not have sufficient info to make an informed decision.
 The lack of info undermines the precautions someone takes when they are in public (ie. At the grocery store).
 I got a test, just as the app recommended, but I have to self isolate for 14 days regardless if I get a neg result.
 The app needs to be more precise.<br> :date: __2020-12-26 16:36:14__